 - An increased appetite that may lead to overeating

 - Muscle tension

 - Difficulties concentrating, which may also appear as attention or memory problems

 - Troubles staying or falling asleep as well as other sleeping problems

 Consuming a low fiber diet may also make you feel hungry even if you just had your breakfast, lunch, or dinner.
 Consequently, it may trigger overeating or over-snacking, which may lead to a calorie surplus.

 Fiber is essential in our diet because it helps with increasing satiety.
 When your satiety levels are high, you feel fuller for longer and have a reduced urge to eat or snack (7).
-More so, fiber in our diet helps reduce harmful cholesterol levels, stabilize blood sugar levels, and promote weight loss (7).
+More so, fiber in our diet helps reduce harmful cholesterol levels, stabilize blood sugar levels, improve gut health, and promote weight loss (7).